sneakerhax/Posts/posts/Broken into Offensive Security.md

 ### Dev, Ops, and no background

 Dev vs Ops background seems to be the great divider in offensive security.
-Many people start doing this job with a dev background while others start with an operations or sys admin background.
+Many people start doing this job with a dev background while others start with an operations (sys admin) background.
 It is also entirely possible to start with neither although in my opinion makes it much harder.
 Starting with no background leaves you grasping for straws with some of the most basic concepts.
 I find a much higher success rate with individuals who have been successful for a number of years at either Development or Operations.

 However I still think it's entirely possible to prepare yourself for a job in offensive security with no prior technical experience.
 You will just need to work a bit harder to both grasp basic technical concepts and apply them quickly to offensive security.
 I recommend spending at least the first 3-6 months building a foundation in the technical concepts necessary to achieve the goals of your planned study path.
 For example if you plan to be a network penetration tester you should spend this time familarizing yourself with networking concepts, protocols, and setting up networks.